Signature: Southern Africa from Cape Town to Victoria Falls - 14 Days

 Cape Town/Johannesburg

 Catch a flight to Johannesburg and head directly to the Apartheid Museum, the world’s premier institution exploring South Africa’s 20th-century history.
 On a guided tour, walk through exhibitions that lay bare the institutionalised segregation of the Apartheid era, gaining a profound understanding through moving personal narratives and historical artifacts.
 Transfer to your hotel to check in and refresh.
-In the evening, join a welcome dinner to meet fellow travellers joining the tour, sharing stories and anticipation for the safari chapter ahead.
+In the evening, enjoy a dinner in Johannesburg with your group, where you will be joined by fellow travelers arriving for the safari chapter of our expedition.

 • Day 6